Uzziel306/FDF/README.md

 # FDF

-The basic proyect in graphical area, taking a '3D' map and printing it in your screen, try to understand the maths used them here
+The basic project in graphical area, taking a '3D' map and printing it in your screen, try to understand the maths used them here

 ------------------------------------------------------------------------------------------------------------------------------